Business Line of Credit vs. Business Loan: Which Is Right for You?

 Each financing option has its strengths and challenges.
 Below are some key pros and cons to consider:

 • Business lines of credit provide flexibility.
-They work well for covering variable or recurring expenses.
+They work well for variable or recurring expenses, but unsecured credit lines can come with higher interest rates and require more active balance management.

 Choices by Industry